FrancescoMonaco/LeitmotifsPresentation/slides.md

 # How do we find motifs approximately?
 The Random Projection Approach

+We randomly pick **combinations** of the dimensions of the time series

+Pros:
+- Noise or irrelevant dimensions do not impact the discovery phase
+- We know the dimensions that span the motif

+Cons:
+- Very complex way to find motifs
+- In practice the quality of the results is bad

 ---
 transition: fade-out
 ---

 # A Hash Approach
+The general framework

+Ideally we want to use an hash function that can tell us what are the colliding subsequences and what are the dimensions where they collide.

+Then we want to compute the distances of these collisions and we want to stop when the result is good for our user.

 ---
 transition: fade-out